Diss Express

-The Diss Express is an English newspaper that covers a 500 square mile circulation area on the Norfolk/Suffolk border.
+The Diss Express is an English newspaper that covers a 500-square-mile circulation area on the Norfolk-Suffolk border.
 It was owned by Johnston Press, and a print edition was released every Friday.
 Major towns and villages covered by the Diss Express include Diss, Eye, Harleston, Debenham and Long Stratton.

 History

 The paper was founded by Mr Abbott in November 1864 as the Diss Express and Norfolk & Suffolk Journal.

-In January 2017, it was bought, along with twelve other titles, by Iliffe Media for £17m.
+In January 2017, it was bought, along with twelve other titles, by Iliffe Media for £17 million.
 Since then, it has been printed in Cambridge.

-Since June 2020, the Chief Reporter at the newspaper has been Joe Hadden.